MattMcFahn/kafka-tutorial/README.md

 * [producer](./producer) contains code for a python-kafka producer application
   * Self-contained with a [Dockerfile](./producer/Dockerfile) to create a local docker image
 * [consumer](./consumer) contains code for a python-kafka consumer application to subscribe to a topic and consume events
+  * Self-contained with a [Dockerfile](./consumer/Dockerfile) to create a local docker image
+* [dash-app](./dash-app) contains code to create a dash application to show some results
-  * Self-contained with a [Dockerfile](./producer/Dockerfile) to create a local docker image
+  * Self-contained with a [Dockerfile](./dash-app/Dockerfile) to create a local docker image

 ## Setup (first use)